-You “manage” when there is a productivity issue, meaning your rep wants to change but they aren’t doing the right things, (think Strivers).
+You “manage” when there is a productivity issue, meaning your sales rep wants to change but they aren’t doing the right things, (think Strivers).
 This is about holding reps accountable to their results or key performance indicators (KPIs).

 “Desire is the key that opens the door to a coaching session.” – Tom Stanfill, CEO of ASLAN

-For reps, be honest with yourself and your manager about where you think you are.
+Sales reps, be honest with yourself and your manager about where you think you are.
 Seek feedback.
 Reflect on yourself.

 What do you want?
 Have a conversation with your manager about it.

-Leaders, to create this culture of feedback, ask for feedback yourself.
+Sales leaders, to create this culture of feedback, ask for feedback yourself.